sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 ## What Is Our LTS Offering?

-We provide full support for the first 12 months, including regular maintenance intervals every seven weeks.
-Following this period, we transition to maintenance support for an additional 12 months, focusing on critical fixes and essential security patching as needed.
+We provide **full support for the first 12 months**, including regular maintenance intervals every seven weeks.
+Following this period, we transition to **maintenance support for an additional 12 months**, focusing on critical fixes and essential security patching as needed.

 We release a new Gateway LTS version every 12 months which includes the [latest stable Golang version](https://go.dev/dl/).